Théorèmes asymptotiques

 y=[],

-name="loi de de la moyenne empirique<br>(variance adéquate)",
+name="loi de la moyenne empirique<br>(variance adéquate)",

 )